-- 2.1 Any change to the sailing instructions will be posted before 0900 on the day it will take effect, except that any change to the schedule of races will be posted by 2000 on the day before it will take effect. - 2.2 In accordance with RRS 90.2 (c), oral changes to the Sailing Instructions may be made on the water.
+- 2.1 Any change to the sailing instructions will be posted before 0900 on the day it will take effect. - 2.2 In accordance with RRS 90.2 (c), oral changes to the Sailing Instructions may be made on the water.
 A change is in effect when the Race Committee (RC) signal boat displays Flag L over A with one sound signal.
 This means come within hail of the RC boat to receive the oral changes to the Sailing Instructions.